 It is best to stick to what you know!

-If your headshot is for work, perhaps wear something your clients will see you in (such as Lisa, in this shot).
+If your headshot is for work, perhaps wear something your clients will see you in.
 For an acting headshot, wear something that you would consider appropriate for an audition or something that portrays the character and emotion you want to convey.

 If you’re really unsure then bring extra items along!
 You and your photographer can look at the options together and find the best outfit for the shoot.

 Colour!
 It communicates so many things.
 I love working with colour and creating colour imagery.
 You can do so many things with it and it really creates cohesion in the final images.

 Begin thinking about what colours work with your eyes, hair, and skin tone.
 You can look at past photographs of yourself to get a feel for it, and try a few things on in front of a mirror too.
 Some colours can really make your eyes pop.
 Other colours may make your skin looked washed out.
 Knowing what colours work for you is a great step in the right direction.